dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

 ## 4. Make sure everything works

-To test the initial scripts and verify that you have a valid development environment, start by running thw following scripts from the root directory:
+To test the initial scripts and verify that you have a valid development environment, start by running the following scripts from the root directory:

     yarn build
     yarn test